nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="creating-a-tag"></a> Creating a Tag

-Tags are created by POSTing a JSON representation of a tag to `%CMR-ENDPOINT%/tags` along with a valid ECHO token.
+Tags are created by POSTing a JSON representation of a tag to `%CMR-ENDPOINT%/tags` along with a valid token.
 The user id of the user associated with the token will be used as the originator id.
 The response will contain a concept id identifying the tag along with the tag revision id.

 ```
-curl -XPOST -i -H "Content-Type: application/json" -H "Echo-Token: XXXXX" %CMR-ENDPOINT%/tags -d \
+curl -XPOST -i -H "Content-Type: application/json" -H "Authorization: Bearer XXXXX" %CMR-ENDPOINT%/tags -d \
 '{
   "tag_key": "org.ceos.wgiss.cwic.quality",
   "description": "This is a sample tag."